• 65 years of oxfam in india

 The chance of a girl

-scheduled tribe area
+in scheduled tribe area

 completing 12th Grade is